NikolasEnt/AI-project-template/GUIDE.md

 * Imports sorting could be done automatically with [isort](https://pypi.org/project/isort/) using the following parameters: `--atomic -l=79 -m=HANGING_INDENT --ls`.
 The template is [configured](README.md#pre-commit-hooks) to use isort as a pre-commit hook.

 * Use four whitespace characters for indentation in Python code.
-Two whitespace characters can be used for indentation in YAML and JSON files.
+For config files, like YAML and JSON files, two spaces may be used for indentation.

+* Prefer double quotes for strings.
+For multiline strings, use triple double quotes.

 ## Git